-- Certain types of preventive care must be covered at no additional cost to the patient.
+- Certain types of preventive care must be covered at no additional cost to you.

-- Patients are free to choose any physician within the plan's network and may use an out-of-network emergency room without penalty.
+- You are free to choose any physician within the plan's network and may use an out-of-network emergency room without penalty.

 - Annual and lifetime dollar limits on care are prohibited.

-- Patients are granted the right to appeal whenever an insurer denies payment for health care services.
+- You are granted the right to appeal whenever an insurer denies payment for healthcare services.

 Obamacare Affordability and Options

-While those with very low incomes are exempt from the individual mandate, the Affordable Care Act provides ways to make health care coverage more accessible.
+As the bill's title would suggest, the Affordable Care Act intends to make healthcare coverage more accessible and affordable to more Americans.
 Visit the Health Insurance Marketplace and provide information about your household (size, annual income) to find out whether you qualify for free or low-cost coverage.